lebrand2009/coinpal_advanced_php_sdk/README.md

 The goal is to have an almost entirely gui environment so that integration by novice users is as easy as possible.

 The motives behind the development of this SDK are only the Kaspa ecosystem although of course CoinPal payments if not only for Kaspa.

-**TESTING :**
-Grab a copy to your server and visit https://yourdomain.com/coinpalsetup.php